-- 1) All future land use, subdivision and development in the IDP area shall comply with Map 2 and the policies of this IDP. - 2) All pre-existing development located in the IDP area shall be permitted to continue in accordance with the conditions of its original approval. - 3) In cases where a particular matter is not addressed in this IDP, the provisions of the MDP of the municipality having jurisdiction and all applicable ASPs shall apply.
+- 1) All future land use, subdivision, and development in the IDP area shall comply with the general land uses identified in Map 2 and the policies of this IDP. - 2) All pre-existing development located in the IDP area shall be permitted to continue in accordance with the conditions of its original approval. - 3) In cases where a particular matter is not addressed in this IDP, the provisions of the County's MDP and all applicable ASPs shall apply.

-2.4 Future Growth Areas
+2.4 Growth Areas

-Future Growth Areas have been identified for lands adjacent to the current municipal boundaries for the Town.
-These Future Growth Areas provide for a logical extension of future residential, commercial and industrial development and identifies where it is anticipated the Town will focus future growth and consider future annexation opportunities.
-In these areas, protecting the development of lands for future urban uses is a priority.
+Future Urban Growth Areas for the Town have been identified for lands adjacent to the current municipal boundaries.
+These Growth Areas provide for the logical extension of future residential, commercial, and industrial development and identifies where it is anticipated the Town will focus future growth and consider annexation opportunities.